Some organisations I am involved with

 I joined our school chess club when I was 16, and almost immediately became the boy who helped the relevant teacher to run the club, acting as the captain of the school chess team.
 At Cambridge and Leeds I played the Japanese board game of go, and helped to run the go club in both universities.

 In Manchester, I had joined a chess club, and quickly became involved in helping to run it including becoming club president.
-Our club was part of the Manchester & District Chess Association, and I was elected onto the MDCA Council, serving in various capacities, including being the MDCA president for two years.
+Our club was part of the Manchester & District Chess Association , and I was elected onto the MDCA Council, serving in various capacities, including being the MDCA president for two years from 1980-1982.
+After the metropolitan counties were created in the early 1970's, I was one of the five people who set out the Greater Manchester County Chess Association.
 The MDCA was a constituent unit of the British Chess Federation so I attended BCF Management Board meetings.
 In 1985 I was asked to become unpaid finance director of the BCF, which I did for five years including the year that the BCF staged the world chess championship in London.
+I continued to serve on the Council of the MDCA as a past president, and was instrumental in steering through its merger with the GMCCA to form the Manchester Chess Federation.
+Later on I became the MCF's delegate to the English Chess Federation.
+I finally resigned from my chess roles in April 2014 to concentrate on my other activities.

 Professionally, after joining the Institute of Taxation I got involved with the branch, serving as treasurer, then secretary and then branch chairman.
 Nationally I got involved around 2000 and in 2003 was elected onto the Council of the Chartered Institute of Taxation where I still serve.
 Similarly, in 2004 I joined the Policy & Technical Committee of the Association of Corporate Treasurers.
 I served on the committee until late 2012 when I stood down due to time pressures.